The whole earth is our hospital

 I quit being a Democrat at some point in the months right after September 11.
-Since that time I’ve lost old and, I thought, true friends who have assumed, wrongly and in spite of my objections, that I had become a Republican.
-Trapped or self-banished into a bipolar political mind, these screenshadow friends assume and demand that all others around them share their binary, black and white realm as they argue for the grey zones they learned about in their youth.
+Since that time I’ve lost old and, I thought, true friends who have assumed, wrongly and in spite of my objections, that I had become “a Republican.”
+Trapped or self-banished into a bipolar political mind, these thin shadows of previously sentient souls assume all others around them share this binary, black and white realm as they argue for the grey zones they learned about so deeply in their youth.
 Should you appear suddenly as “not one of us” you have become the other; dismissable lest you trouble their sleep, disposable lest you clutter their lives.
 In a click, unfriended.

 I have no wish to “become a Republican,” nor do I have the slightest idea of how to be one.
 But it seems to be the default assumption of many that the measure of a man and the worth of a friendship has become entirely based on how one did or did not vote in November of 2016.
 It is amazing to me that such a simplistic reduction can be made.
 And yet it is and thus are millions of friendships that might have enlarged lives rendered, like so many other things, disposable.